gavin1970/SpaceBattleSim/README.md

-﻿# DynamicTimeDraw — WinForm Random Battleground
+﻿# DynamicTimeDraw — Space Battleground Simulation

 A pure **.NET 8 / WinForms** battlefield simulation that demonstrates how to build real-time 2-D graphics **without any third-party rendering libraries**.
 Everything you see — ships, lasers, tow-beams, the grid, shadow effects, and colour blending — is drawn directly with `System.Drawing` (`Graphics`, `Pen`, `Brush`, `Font`, Unicode symbols).